tannerdolby/eleventy-photo-gallery/README.md

 - [Deploy on Netlify](https://app.netlify.com/) - Host your own custom gallery

 ## Getting Started
-Quickly generate a new photo gallery from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
+Quickly generate a [highly performant](https://github.com/tannerdolby/eleventy-photo-gallery/blob/master/CONTRIBUTING.md#lighthouse-audit-scores) photo gallery from this template by clicking the green [Use Template](https://github.com/tannerdolby/eleventy-photo-gallery/generate) button.
 Creating a template repository provides the same directory structure and files as the original project.

 ## Features
 - Responsive and optimized images using `<picture>`